3 min read

 Who can apply through Clearing?

-• applied to university after 30 June
+• apply after 30 June

-1. A notepad and pen
+1. A notepad and pen/laptop or computer

 Keep your notes simple and organised.
-If you're preparing notes in advance of Results Day; you may even have time to colour code them.
+If you're preparing notes in advance of Results Day; you may even have time to colour-code them.

 2. A list of Clearing courses you're interested in

 Use the UCAS Course Finder to check which universities still have spaces available on their courses.
+You'll also find details on university websites.

 If you spot a course you're interested in that still has vacancies, make a note of it alongside the university's contact details and any key bits of information you can use to showcase your interest in the course during the call.